Product structures in Floer theory for Lagrangian cobordisms: Moduli spaces

-By Gromov's compactness, a sequence of pseudo-holomorphic disks $u_s$ in $\cM(x_0;x_1,\dots,x_d)$ admits a subsequence which converges to a pseudo-holomorphic building with boundary on $\underline{\R\times\La}^\pm$ (resp. $\underline{\Sigma}$) if the curves $u_s$ have boundary on $\underline{\R\times\La}^\pm$ (resp. $\underline{\Sigma}$).
+By Gromov's compactness, a sequence of pseudo-holomorphic disks $u_s$ in $\cM_{\underline{\Sigma}}(x_0;x_1,\dots,x_d)$ admits a subsequence which converges to a pseudo-holomorphic building with boundary on $\underline{\Sigma}$.
 The pseudo-holomorphic buildings obtained this way are of two types: \begin{enumerate} \item \textit{Stable breaking}: pseudo-holomorphic building such that each component is a curve having at least three mixed asymptotics.
 For example, a pseudo-holomorphic building in a product with $1\leq i\leq d-1$ and $j\geq2$. \item \textit{Unstable breaking}: pseudo-holomorphic building having at least a curve with at most two mixed asymptotics.
 Such a curve is either a pseudo-holomorphic half-plane (so without mixed asymptotic), or a pseudo-holomorphic strip. \end{enumerate} The important result is that the set of buildings asymptotic to $x_0,x_1,\dots,x_d$ gives a compactification of the moduli space $\cM_{\underline{\Sigma}}(x_0;x_1,\dots,x_d)$, i.e. the disjoint union

 is compact.